How we calculate your estimated NHS pension.

 We produce your 2015 statement as of 31 March.
 The figures shown are not yet revalued.

-Your pension benefits will be reduced if paid before your normal pension age.
+If you take your pension benefits early, they will be reduced if they're paid before your normal pension age.

 How much the reduction is depends on how much earlier than the normal pension age we pay the pension.